-Wisconsin hockey the latest to fall victim to COVID-19 - Wisconsin Radio Network
+Wisconsin hockey the latest to fall victim to COVID-19 (UPDATE) - Wisconsin Radio Network

 Medical officials from each school conferred after a positive COVID-19 test was found within the Badgers’ program and decided to postpone the games, which are expected to be rescheduled.

 Last weekend, the top-ranked Wisconsin women’s hockey team had their series at rival Minnesota postponed after at least one positive COVID test within the Badger women’s program.
+And Monday morning, the WCHA announced that UW’s Dec.
+11-12 series against Minnesota-Duluth and their Dec.
+18-19 series against Ohio State will not be played as scheduled, both in Madison.

+The Badger women were unable to meet the minimum number of players required to compete as outlined in the WCHA’s Return to Competition protocols.

 Now, the status of Wisconsin’s basketball game Wednesday against visiting Louisville in the ACC/Big Ten Challenge is uncertain because of at least one positive COVID-19 test within the Cardinals program.